narendranandagiri/IBM-HR-Analytics-Employee-Attrition-prediction/README.md

 **The solution is divided into the 5 sections:**
   - Data understanding and cleaning.
-  - Data exploration and visualisation.
+  - Data exploration through visualisation.
   - Feature Engineering and Modelling.
   - Model Evaluation.
   - Model deployment.